Microsoft

 Garrett Reil, with Futurebrand London and Microsoft, Seattle

-Create a challenger brand within the constraints of the Windows and Microsoft brand ecosystem.
+Create a challenger verbal identity within the constraints of the Microsoft brand ecosystem.

 Tone of voice activations